 Today I’m reposting a recipe I made in 2012.
 I’ve updated the photos.

 Our first child was born at the pink hospital (Tripler Army Medical Center), and we had two military tours on Oahu giving us eight years of kamaʻaina (local) status.

 When our Silver Anniversary neared we were naturally inclined to visit paradise again, but decided to tour one the islands we never visited, Lanai!

-I felt a little guilty that we left our son behind (and daughter, but she’s in college and doesn’t live with us full-time), so before we left, I made a recipe that is a staple in the Hawaiian diet, Kalua pig.
+Although I felt a little guilty that we left our son behind (and daughter, but she’s in college and doesn’t live with us full-time), it quickly dissipated – lol

-The traditional way the pork is cooked is to dig a hole in the ground, line it with rocks and add fire forming an oven.
+The traditional way to cook kalua pork is to dig a hole in the ground, line it with rocks and add fire forming an oven.

 Three simple ingredients is all you need;

 We spent a relaxing week lounging on the beach, hiking, exploring, eating local foods, and drinking a few mai tai cocktails.
 Somehow they tasted so much better with a beautiful sunset in our view!